macks22/gmu-dia2/data/mmformat/README.md

     so row 1 in this file represents the first PI in the name index file.
 *   The `feature-name-index.csv' file has a closer relationship because the term IDs are contiguous.
 Each column number can be used to get the term ID by subtracting 1 (a 0-indexing language was used to assign IDs).
+So in the example above, "46" represents the term with ID 45.